prakash2903/prakash2903/README.md

-- 🤝 Open to collaboration on **Open Source Projects**
+- 💼 Currently working as **SWE Intern at ZeroDown (FlyHomes)**

-- 🌱 I’m currently learning **PyTorch**
+- 🏫 4th year MSc Theoretical Computer Science student at PSGCT

-- 😃 Interested in Data Analytics and Visualization
+- 🤝 Open to Collaboration on Open Source Projects

 - 🚀 Passionate about innovative solutions and cutting-edge technologies.